OpenWebAdvocacy/website/src/posts/tim-berners-lee-on-apples-browser-engine-ban-and-web-apps.md

 > **Developers cannot avoid Apple’s control of app distribution and app creation by making web apps**—apps created using standard programming languages for web-based content and available over the internet—as an alternative to native apps. **Many iPhone users do not look for or know how to find web apps, causing web apps to constitute only a small fraction of app usage.** Apple recognizes that web apps are not a good alternative to native apps for developers.
 As one Apple executive acknowledged, “\[d\]evelopers can’t make much money on the web.”
 Regardless, **Apple can still control the functionality of web apps because Apple requires all web browsers on the iPhone to use WebKit**, Apple’s browser engine—the key software components that third-party browsers use to display web content.
 > <cite>[DOJ vs Apple](https://www.justice.gov/opa/media/1344546/dl?inline)<br>(emphasis added)</cite>

-It is worth noting that one of the reasons that many users on iOS are unaware of how to install web apps is Apple has for years refused to implement install prompts and [hidden away the mechanism for installing them on the share menu](https://open-web-advocacy.org/walled-gardens-report/#ios-web-app-installation---a-well-hidden-safari-exclusive).
-At the same time, Apple has gone to great lengths to make it easy to link to and install Apple’s own iOS app store native apps from Safari.
+It is worth noting that one of the reasons that many users are unaware of how to install web apps on iOS, is that Apple has for years refused to implement install prompts and [hidden away the mechanism for installing them on the share menu](https://open-web-advocacy.org/walled-gardens-report/#ios-web-app-installation---a-well-hidden-safari-exclusive).
+At the same time, Apple has gone to great lengths to make it easy to link to and install native apps via Apple’s own iOS app store, right from Safari.

 This case is in its early stages and will likely run for several years.

-David Pierce of the Verge hits upon this idea of Apple making its iPad actively worse for consumers by blocking competing browser engines [in his most recent piece](https://www.theverge.com/tech/817939/ipad-pro-laptop-computer-2025):
+David Pierce of The Verge hits upon this idea of Apple making its iPad actively worse for consumers by blocking competing browser engines [in his most recent piece](https://www.theverge.com/tech/817939/ipad-pro-laptop-computer-2025):

 > **The iPad’s** **draconian security policies, underpowered browser**, and minuscule ideas about multitasking **made the device feel like less than the sum of its parts**.
 Users wanted a new laptop, and Apple told them to kick rocks.
 The iPad was something else, it said, and if you wanted a laptop you should buy a Mac. \[...\]  <br><br>
 > **Which makes it all the more annoying every time you run into some totally unnecessary system limitation.** There are still a lot of those.
 Apple’s laptops are allowed to run any app, not just the ones in the App Store.
 They can interact with more accessories.
 They can access virtually everything about the system through the Terminal. **They can run better browsers.** Utility apps I rely on to make my computing life easier, like Raycast and Better Touch Tool, just don’t exist the same way on the iPad. **There’s almost nothing the Mac straight-up won’t let you do, but the iPad is full of limitations.** **They’ve been there for so long, and are so glaring, that we’ve been mad about them in reviews since at least 2018\.
 Apple saw them as a feature, not a bug.** \[...\]  <br><br>